Six Rights Of Medical Administration

 1. Right Patient: Verifying Patient Identity

 This is arguably the most crucial right.
-Administering medication to the wrong patient can have catastrophic results.
-To ensure the right patient, healthcare professionals must utilize multiple identifiers.
-This typically involves:
+Day to day, administering medication to the wrong patient can have catastrophic results.
+To ensure the right patient, healthcare professionals must use multiple identifiers.

 • Checking the patient's identification bracelet: Verify the patient's name, date of birth, and medical record number against the medication administration record (MAR).